epe105/jboss-workshops/www/jdv/05-module.md

 :information_source: The default port number may need to change depending on which proxy network ports from the Docker containers are being exposed to the RHEL7 host.

-Also, be sure that the “Save” checkbox is marked.
-The “SSL” box should not be marked.
-Keep the default port number.
-When complete, your Teiid Server Connection Information should look like the illustration below.
-As a “sanity” check, be sure to click the "Test Administration Connection" and "Test JDBC Connection" links.
-You should get a "OK" message.

-If you do not, please raise your hand :raising_hand:.
-If it failed, it may be necessary to cancel and retry the steps again.
+If you do not, please raise your hand :raising_hand: and an instructor will be by to help momentarily.

 JBDS should look like the following illustration.